CAT implements sick leave, child care policies for union production workers amid coronavirus pandemic

 In a company memo to workers dated March 27, there are five criteria for the special sick leave for which 80 hours of pay at the employees hourly rate.
 It also spells out the criteria for the child care option.

-The benefits is being made available to all union employees, regardless of the amount of time they have spent with the company.
+The benefits are being made available to all union employees, regardless of the amount of time they have spent with the company.
 The policy remains in effect no longer than Dec.
 31.

 For those employees that continue working, Czerwinski noted in her memo steps that are being taken to prevent the spread of the disease, the foremost of which being maintaining social distancing throughout the plant.
 That has included the discontinuation of start of shift meetings and gatherings of more than 10 people.
 The memo also outlined enhanced cleaning procedures and making hand sanitizer stations available around the plant, among other things.
 In addition, management and support staff are working remotely when possible.